Main Street Community Church, Frodsham

 The skating rink was converted to an auxiliary military hospital during the First World War.
 Here is the interior in 1915.
 After the war it was used for social events.

-Frodsham War Memorial
+Photograph of the Frodsham War Memorial

 More recently,in July 2006, Frodsham Hill Wood, about 26 acres of the hill, was purchased by The Woodland Trust.
 The purchase was funded by donations and grants.